Sri Lanka family holidays guide

 The ancient artery of Sinhalese civilisation, the number of sites here is quite overwhelming.
 Families will love climbing the majestic rock to see the palatial wonders of Sigiriya, but do get there as early in the day as possible.
 Cycling around the ancient temples of Polonnaruwa definitely adds to the fun, and the caves at Dambulla are so dramatic that they always go down well.

-You will get plenty at the Cultural Triangle, but young people may find the country’s more recent history easier to relate to.
-Colonialism by the Portuguese in 1500’s with their influence still seen around Galle; then the British in 1796 who brought in Tamils from India to work on plantations; then 1948 independence, 25 year Civil War which only ended in 2009 and of course the 2004 tsunami tragedy.
+You will get plenty of history at the Cultural Triangle and in the Tamil temples up north.
+Then there’s the history of colonisation by the Portuguese in the 1500s with their influence still seen around Galle; then the British in 1796, who sliced up the Hill Country for tea plantations; then 1948 independence, a 25-year Civil War which only ended in 2009, and the devastating 2004 tsunami.
 All thought provoking stuff.

 Your own driver